-Comparisons of the size at maturity data between the two surveys for brood years 2007 through 2015 suggests that ages 2 and 3 fish are similar in size and that ages 4, 5, and 6 fish are smaller in the hatchery survey (Table 40).
-The demographic sample for the 2012 through 2020 return years provide the ability to estimate size at maturity for both hatchery and natural origin fish within the Hanford Reach escapement.
+Comparisons of the size at maturity data between the two surveys for brood years 2007 through 2016 suggests that ages 2 and 3 fish are similar in size and that ages 4, 5, and 6 fish are smaller in the hatchery survey (Table 40).
+The demographic samples for the 2012 through 2021 return years provide the ability to estimate size at maturity for both hatchery and natural origin fish within the Hanford Reach escapement.
 These data suggest that either by gender or combined genders, hatchery origin fish are larger at age 2, similar at age 3, and smaller at ages 4, 5, and 6 (Table 41, Table 42 and Table 43).
 Again, the results between the two different methods provided similar findings.

-] Fable 40 Mean fork length (cm) at age (total age) of fall Chinook Salmon sampled in the Ha inford Reach escapement compared to fall Chinook Salmon sampled at Priest Rapids Hatchery, Brood Years 1999-2015.
-N = sample size and SD = 1 standa ard deviation.
+Table 40 Mean: fork length (cm) at age (total age) of fall Chinook Salmon sampled in Priest Rapids Hatchery, Brood Years 1999-2016.
+N = sample size and SD = 1 standa rd deviation.